-T5T teaches you how to breathe slower, deeper, fuller and with less tension.
-Our ‘Energy Breathing Technique’ is completed 3 times between each Rite.
-Plus we instruct you on how to breathe correctly while performing the Rites.
+T5T® teaches you how to breathe slower, deeper, fuller, and with less tension.
+Our ‘Energy Breathing Technique’ is completed three times between each Rite.
+Plus, we instruct you on how to breathe correctly while performing the Rites.

-If you want to find how well you breathe – try breathing expert & contributor to T5T®’s breathing methods; Mike White whose free online breathing tests – have been done by around 50,000 people so far.
+If you want to find how well you breathe – try breathing expert & contributor to T5T®’s breathing methods; Mike White whose free online breathing tests– have been done by around 85,000 people so far.

 …"Breathing slower, deeper and easier is vital for longevity, health and vitality.
 I believe that T5T can help most people become more conscious of their breathing.
-It can also release tension in their breathing, and often gradually expand their breathing capacity as well as slow their breathing rate.
-T5T will help many people to achieve the above, however there are those who may have an undetected dysfunctional breathing or what I call UDB whose next step would be my Optimal Breathing Techniques."… Michael Grant White, “The Breathing Coach” - Executive Director of www.breathing.com and the OptimalBreathingSchool
+It can also release tension in their breathing, and often gradually expand their breathing capacity as well as slow their breathing rate."… Michael Grant White, www.breathing.com

 - The Framingham study These researchers were able to foretell how long a person was going to live by measuring forced exhalation breathing volume, FEV1 and hypertension.
 We know that much of hypertension is controlled by the way we breathe.
 "Long before a person becomes terminally ill, vital capacity can predict life span."
 William B. Kannel of BostonSchool of Medicine (1981)